 The DPI license honors RID certification as one of the 5 credits required for license renewal.
 However, the DPI license does not allow RID instead of the EIPA.
 RID oversees an assessment of interpreting skills for adult services.
 Since the process of interpreting for children in (learning) academic settings is different than the process of interpreting for adults, an Advisory Committee decided that ALL those who work as an educational interpreter in a K-12 school with a DPI license must take the EIPA every 5 years to demonstrate competency.

 Role of the Educational Interpreter

 Many questions come up about the Role of the Educational Interpreter.
 All those who work in public schools must follow the rules of the school.
 Educational interpreters are part of the educational team.
 They are responsible for communicating with teachers about the needs of the students.
-The DPI has a Bulletin with 16 questions about the role of educational interpreters.
-These questions are:
+Please refer to DPI Bulletin 13.03 regarding the role of educational interpreters.